 Due to data constraints in UN statistics, the National Footprint Accounts only include carbon dioxide emissions in the waste equation.
 But in local assessments with more complete data sets, other waste streams have been included such as nitrogen pollution.

 UN data comes with a time lag.
-Hence the 2021 edition of the National Footprint Accounts only includes data up to 2017.
-Data points beyond 2017 are estimated through national data, where available, and extrapolations.
+Hence the 2022 edition of the National Footprint Accounts only includes data up to 2018.
+Data points beyond 2018 are estimated through national and academic data, where available, and extrapolations.

 A global hectare is a biologically productive hectare with world average productivity.